mschoenebeck/zeos-orchard/book/src/protocol/circuit/zcash-circuit.md

 3. shielded → shielded ($\mathsf{v_{net}} = 0$, resembles a shielded transfer)
 4. mixed → mixed (either *mint* + shielded transfer or *burn* + shielded transfer)

 The following schematic shows a highly simplified representation of the Zcash Orchard top level arithmetic circuit, reduced to the essential components.
 The black inputs are the *private inputs* of the arithmetic circuit and the blue inputs are the *public inputs*.
+Only if *all* equality gates (==) resolve to *true* the output of the circuit is $1$, otherwise it is $0$.

 <img align="center" src="https://github.com/mschoenebeck/zeos-docs/blob/main/book/protocol/zcash_circuit_schematic.png?raw=true">